docarray/docarray/docs/advanced/document-store/extend.md

 from docarray import Document
 from docarray.array.storage.base.seqlike import BaseSequenceLikeMixin

 class SequenceLikeMixin(BaseSequenceLikeMixin):
     def __eq__(self, other):
         ...

     def __contains__(self, x: Union[str, 'Document']):
         ...

     def __repr__(self):
         ...

     def __add__(self, other: Union['Document', Iterable['Document']]):
         ...

     def insert(self, index: int, value: 'Document'):
         # Optional.
 By default, this will add a new item and update offset2id
-        # if you want to customize this, makee sure to handle offset2id
+        # if you want to customize this, make sure to handle offset2id
         ...

     def append(self, value: 'Document'):
         # Optional.
-If you have better implementation than `insert`
+Override this if you have a better implementation than inserting at the last position
         ...

     def extend(self, values: Iterable['Document']) -> None:
         # Optional.
-If you have better implementation than `insert` one by one
+Override this if you have better implementation than appending one by one
         ...

     def __len__(self):
         # Optional.
 By default, this will rely on offset2id to get the length